AnalystScope

 Why this rating

-The stock currently trades at $152 versus a base-case fair value of $79, implying -48.0 downside.
-That supports a Sell rating with Low confidence under the current model.
+The stock is currently being evaluated against $138 versus a base-case fair value of $168, implying +22.2 upside.
+That supports a Buy rating with Medium confidence under the current model.

 Fair value